Keeping it Clean, and Above All… Transparent

 6. Access to, and Security of, Information Reported Under the CTA.
 Federal law requires FinCEN to implement protocols to safeguard collected beneficial ownership information, to build a secure IT system to store the collected information and to establish processes and procedures to ensure only authorized use.
 The CTA authorizes FinCEN to disclose beneficial ownership information only to state and federal law enforcement agencies, and to financial institutions to conduct legally required customer due diligence, provided the financial institutions have received customer consent to such a disclosure.

 7. Penalties.
 Failure to comply with the law can result in significant penalties.
 Criminal penalties include fines of up to $10,000 and imprisonment for up to two years.
-Civil penalties of up to $500 per day may also be imposed.
+Civil penalties of up to $591 per day (as of December 2024) may also be imposed.

-Even though CTA reporting requirements are not currently in effect as of the date of this posting, compliance should nonetheless be considered and planned for.
-We recommend that you start planning now to make CTA reporting a smooth “non-event” for those entities which must report:
+Notwithstanding the Texas District Court preliminary injunction currently in effect which suspends CTA filing requirements, until CTA filing obligations are determined inapplicable, compliance should be considered and planned for.
+We recommend that you plan to make CTA reporting a smooth “non-event” for those entities which must report:

-- If CTA reporting is required, begin as early as possible to identify company Beneficial Owners and Company Applicant(s) and collect the necessary information to eventually report to FinCEN.
+2. If CTA reporting is required, identify company Beneficial Owners and Company Applicant(s) and collect the necessary information to eventually report to FinCEN.
 This may involve conducting interviews with key personnel to determine who owns or controls the entity.
 Incorporate a method for updating CTA-required information on an ongoing basis.

 Compliance with the CTA reporting requirements may initially require quite a bit of effort and planning to compile all of the information that must be reported (including pictures of Beneficial Owner government identifying documents – such as driver’s licenses and/or passports).